Important Update on Atlanta at Roswell: Read More

 Whether you’re just beginning your recovery journey or transitioning to a different level of care, you can find the care and resources you need in an outpatient program.
 Foundations Recovery Network offers these core components and more at all our locations to ensure a smooth transition to or from Black Bear Lodge.

-Atlanta: We offer three top-quality outpatient centers in the Atlanta area.
-Our providers meet you where you are in your recovery journey.
-Our experienced team is ready to support you at Foundations Atlanta at Midtown,Foundations Atlanta at Roswell orTalbott Recovery Dunwoody.
+We offer a top-quality sister outpatient center in the Atlanta area ready to meet you where you are in your recovery journey.

 What Treatment Do I Need?